tedorellana/learning/SAA-C03.md

 - Is a global service that supports endpoints in multiple AWS Regions.
 - Has automatic failover
 - Is a good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP, as well as for HTTP use cases that specifically require static IP addresses or deterministic, fast regional failover.
 Both services integrate with AWS Shield for DDoS protection.

+## Amazon Kinesis Data Firehose ##
+Is a fully managed service for delivering real-time streaming data to destinations such as Amazon Simple Storage Service (Amazon S3), Amazon Redshift, Amazon OpenSearch Service, Amazon OpenSearch Serverless, Splunk, and any custom HTTP endpoint or HTTP endpoints owned by supported third-party service providers, including Datadog, Dynatrace, LogicMonitor, MongoDB, New Relic, Coralogix, and Elastic.
+Kinesis Data Firehose is part of the Kinesis streaming data platform, along with Kinesis Data Streams, Kinesis Video Streams, and Amazon Managed Service for Apache Flink.
+With Kinesis Data Firehose, you don't need to write applications or manage resources.

+## Amazon Kinesis Data Streams ##
+Is a fully managed streaming data service.
+You can continuously add various types of data such as clickstreams, application logs, and social media to a Kinesis stream from hundreds of thousands of sources.
+Within seconds, the data will be available for your Kinesis Applications to read and process from the stream.

+## CloudTrail ##
+Track user activity and API call history.

+## Config ##
+Assess, audits, and evaluates the configuration and relationships of tag resources.

+## AWS Shield Advanced ##
+Provides expanded DDoS attack protection for your Amazon EC2 instances, Elastic Load Balancing load balancers, CloudFront distributions, Route 53 hosted zones, and AWS Global Accelerator standard accelerators.

+## Multi-region KMS keys. ##
+A new capability that lets you replicate keys from one region into another.
+With multi-region keys, you can more easily move encrypted data between regions without having to decrypt and re-encrypt with different keys in each region

+## AWS KMS keys (KMS keys) ##
+Are the primary resource in AWS KMS.
+You can use a KMS key to encrypt, decrypt, and re-encrypt data.
+It can also generate data keys that you can use outside of AWS KMS.
+Typically, you'll use symmetric encryption KMS keys, but you can create and use asymmetric KMS keys for encryption or signing, and create and use HMAC KMS keys to generate and verify HMAC tags.

+## An AWS KMS key ##
+Is a logical representation of a cryptographic key.
+A KMS key contains metadata, such as the key ID, key spec, key usage, creation date, description, and key state.
+Most importantly, it contains a reference to the key material that is used when you perform cryptographic operations with the KMS key.

+## Session Manager ##
+Is a fully managed AWS Systems Manager capability that lets you manage your EC2 instances, on-premises instances, and virtual machines (VMs) through an interactive one-click browser-based shell or through the AWS CLI.

+## Provisioned IOPS volumes, backed by solid-state drives (SSDs) ##
+Are the highest performance Amazon Elastic Block Store (Amazon EBS) storage volumes designed for your critical, IOPS-intensive and throughput-intensive workloads that require low latency.

+## Amazon AppFlow ##
+Is a fully managed integration service that enables you to securely transfer data between Software-as-a-Service (SaaS) applications like Salesforce, SAP, Zendesk, Slack, and ServiceNow, and AWS services like Amazon S3 and Amazon Redshift, in just a few clicks

+## Gateway VPC endpoint ##
+- Gateway VPC endpoints provide reliable connectivity to Amazon S3 and DynamoDB without requiring an internet gateway or a NAT device for your VPC.
+Gateway endpoints do not use AWS PrivateLink, unlike other types of VPC endpoints.
+- There is no additional charge for using gateway endpoints.
+- Deploying a gateway VPC endpoint for Amazon S3 is the most cost-effective way for the company to avoid Regional data transfer charges.
+- A gateway VPC endpoint is a network gateway that allows communication between instances in a VPC and a service, such as Amazon S3, without requiring an Internet gateway or a NAT device.
+- Data transfer between the VPC and the service through a gateway VPC endpoint is free of charge, while data transfer between the VPC and the Internet through an Internet gateway or NAT device is subject to data transfer charges.
+By using a gateway VPC endpoint, the company can reduce its data transfer costs by eliminating the need to transfer data through the NAT gateway to access Amazon S3.
+This option would provide the required connectivity to Amazon S3 and minimize data transfer charges.

+## A NAT gateway is a Network Address Translation (NAT) service ##
+You can use a NAT gateway so that instances in a private subnet can connect to services outside your VPC but external services cannot initiate a connection with those instances.
+When you create a NAT gateway, you specify one of the following connectivity types:

+- Public – (Default) Instances in private subnets can connect to the internet through a public NAT gateway, but cannot receive unsolicited inbound connections from the internet.
+You create a public NAT gateway in a public subnet and must associate an elastic IP address with the NAT gateway at creation.
+You route traffic from the NAT gateway to the internet gateway for the VPC.
+Alternatively, you can use a public NAT gateway to connect to other VPCs or your on-premises network.
+In this case, you route traffic from the NAT gateway through a transit gateway or a virtual private gateway.

+- Private – Instances in private subnets can connect to other VPCs or your on-premises network through a private NAT gateway.
+You can route traffic from the NAT gateway through a transit gateway or a virtual private gateway.
+You cannot associate an elastic IP address with a private NAT gateway.
+You can attach an internet gateway to a VPC with a private NAT gateway, but if you route traffic from the private NAT gateway to the internet gateway, the internet gateway drops the traffic.